 Tyler Frisbee gets the value of practical.
 Ask him what he appreciated about his time as a Sage student in …

 A Master of Fine Arts degree or master’s degree in graphic design is the next step for many individuals with a BFA in graphic design who want to continue their studies.
-Our bachelor’s program in Graphic + Media Design is also excellent preparation for master’s programs in other fields that align with your goals.
+Our undergraduate graphic design degree program is also excellent preparation for master’s programs in other fields that align with your goals.

 Submit Your Portfolio

 Applicants to Russell Sage College’s BFA programs should also submit a portfolio of their work.
 This might sound intimidating, but don’t worry.
 You have options!

 - If you have a portfolio that’s ready to submit, great!
 Submit it online at sagearts.slideroom.com.

 If you don’t have a portfolio, or you don’t feel your portfolio is ready, that’s okay.
 You can join Russell Sage College’s Art + Design department as a pre-art major for your first year.
 You’ll take the same foundation courses the rest of the students take.
 Then, at the end of your first year:

 - Submit your portfolio with the foundation-year work you just made.